-- Note 1: This data sheet summarizes the features of the PIC24HJXXXGPX06A/X08A/X10A family of devices.
+Note 1: This data sheet summarizes the features of the dsPIC33FJXXXGPX06A/X08A/X10A family of devices.
 However, it is not intended to be a comprehensive reference source.
 To complement the information in this data sheet, refer to Section 17.
-"UART" (DS70188) of the "dsPIC33F/PIC24H Family Reference Manual", which is available from the Microchip web site (www.microchip.com). - 2: Some registers and associated bits described in this section may not be available on all devices.
+"UART" (DS70188) in the "dsPIC33F/PIC24H Family Reference Manual", which is available from the Microchip web site (www.microchip.com).

+2: Some registers and associated bits described in this section may not be available on all devices.
 Refer to Section 4.0 "Memory Organization" in this data sheet for device-specific register and bit information.

-The Universal Asynchronous Receiver Transmitter (UART) module is one of the serial I/O modules available in the PIC24HJXXXGPX06A/X08A/X10A device family.
+The Universal Asynchronous Receiver Transmitter (UART) module is one of the serial I/O modules available in the dsPIC33FJXXXGPX06A/X08A/X10A device family.
 The UART is a full-duplex asynchronous system that can communicate with peripheral devices, such as personal computers, LIN, RS-232 and RS-485 interfaces.
-The module also supports a hardware flow control option with the $\overline{\text{UxCTS}}$ and $\overline{\text{UxRTS}}$ pins and also includes an IrDA® encoder and decoder.
+The module also supports a hardware flow control option with the UxCTS and UxRTS pins and also includes an IrDA® encoder and decoder.